CAUSA/Frameshift/README.md

 Please cite the following one or two articles if you use this code:

-[1] Frameshifts and wild-type protein sequences are always highly similar because the genetic code is optimal for frameshift tolerance
+[1] X. Wang, et al, Frameshifts and wild-type protein sequences are always highly similar because the genetic code is optimal for frameshift tolerance bioRxiv 067736; doi: https://doi.org/10.1101/067736
-Xiaolong Wang, Quanjiang Dong, Gang Chen, Jianye Zhang, Yongqiang Liu, Yujia Cai bioRxiv 067736; doi: https://doi.org/10.1101/067736

-[2] A frameshift mutation is repaired through nonsense-mediated gene revising in E. coli Xiaolong Wang, Xuxiang Wang, Chunyan Li, Haibo Peng, Yalei Wang, Gang Chen, Jianye Zhang bioRxiv 069971; doi: https://doi.org/10.1101/069971
+[2] X. Wang, et al, A frameshift mutation is repaired through nonsense-mediated gene revising in E. coli bioRxiv 069971; doi: https://doi.org/10.1101/069971